-Does he embrace green building concepts if you do?
+Does he or she embrace green building concepts if you do?
 Does he work creatively if you do?
 Is your neighborhood homeowner association going to rain on your parade?

 Learn All You Can About Home Remodeling

 Remodeling reality shows on TV are rampant today.
 Watch them.
 Understand what is involved in a project like yours.
 How many specialty trades do you need?
 Electricians?
-Finish carpenters for laminate floors or masons for natural stone?
-Recycled glass countertops or a brightly-lit breakfast nook?
+Finish carpenters?
+Laminate floor installers or masons for natural stone?

 Establish a Clear Channel of Communication